Zipra1/vore-research/everything is art, meditate forever.md

 Meditation, to me, is a way to disconnect yourself from the world and all your problems. and just.
 Be in the moment.
 For a moment.
 Meditation, without sitting and doing nothing, is this whole concept. #meditation
 Vore can be a form of forced meditation, see [[god outside-in of god#meditation]]. a good way to get into it, maybe.
 Looking at everything as if it were art is, in my opinion, a form of constant meditation.
 It forces you to take a step back.
 Take it in.
 Stop thinking.
 And just be in the moment.
+Thinking about it as if it were art, is probably not meditation.
+But it sure is fun.
+And has the function of making you take a step back from everything, to see on the bright side of things.
+Vore has made me a more positive person.
+What weird shit is gonna make you happier?